kolotaev/vakt/README.md

 specified in `order` property.
 It's up to a particular Storage to decide whether it needs migrations or not.
 Should be located inside particular storage module and implement `storage.abc.Migration`.
-Migration has 2 main methods (as you might guess):
+Migration has 2 main methods (as you might guess).
+As well as 1 property:
 - `up` - runs db "schema" upwards
 - `down` - runs db "schema" downwards (rolls back the actions of `up`)
+- `order` - tells the number of the current migration in a row

 Example usage: